circonus/docs/content/irondb/integrations/graphite.md

 "account_id", or even separate your internal groups but recombine them under graphite-web/Grafana for visualization purposes.
 It's really up to you.

-Furthermore, IRONdb requires associating incoming graphite data with a UUID and Name to make Graphite data match reconnoiter ingested data more closely on the Circonus platform.
-We hide the complexity of this on the rendering side, so you only have to worry about this mapping on the ingestion side.

-When we store these metric names inside IRONdb, we prefix them with the collection category ("graphite" in this case) and the "Name" of the of the "check".
-You can see this in the examples below in more detail.
-Sending a graphite row like this:

-`echo "a.b.c 12345 1480383422" | nc 2003`

-using the "Network Listener" below, will result in a metric called:

-`graphite.dev.a.b.c`

-This allows us to disambiguate metric names from potential duplicate names collected using Reconnoiter.

 ## Optional Configuration

 Graphite ingestion will, by default, accept timestamps up to 1 year in the